quasarframework/quasar/docs/src/pages/app-extensions/development-guide/install-api.md

 title: App Extension Install API
 ---

 This page refers to `src/install.js` file which is executed on the installation of the App Extension only.
+Not all App Extensions will need an install -- this is an optional step.

 Example of basic structure of the file: